leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/ongroundcensus.md

-These forms come as printable forms and as XLSForms which can easily be made in Survey123 forms.
+These forms come as printable forms and as XLSForms which can easily be made in Survey123 forms for use with the ESRI Survey123 field app.